AVR-biosecurity-bioinformatics/freyr/README.md

 ### Usage

->This pipeline is currently **experimental** and is being actively developed!
+> This pipeline is currently **experimental** and being actively developed, with no guarantee that the code is stable!
 If you need a stable metabarcoding pipeline, we currently recommend [`pipeRline`](https://github.com/alexpiper/piperline).

-Typical pipeline command:

-    NXF_VER=23.04.5 \
+Running `freyr` might look something like this:

     nextflow run AVR-biosecurity-bioinformatics/freyr \
         --samplesheet samplesheet.csv \
         --loci_params loci_params.csv \
         -profile test